top of page

 Today's Musings, History & Folklore

-Even though powdered chocolate was made available to cooks by 1828, it was used mostly for drinks.
-But by 1886, cooks began adding chocolate to the cake batter, to make the first chocolate cakes.
-The Duff Company of Pittsburgh, a molasses manufacturer, introduced Devil's Food chocolate cake mixes in the mid-1930s, but mass production was put on hold during World War II.
-After the war, chocolate cake became hugely popular and figured in many recipe books.
-Additionally, the availability of "cake mixes" from manufacturers such Pillsbury and Duncan Hines made cake baking simple.
+Aw.
+Go ahead and have a slice.
+You can dance it off with any Scottish Country Dance, especially a high caloric jig with pas de basques such as this dance!
+Making chocolate cakes (and eating them) are easier than ever since powdered chocolate was made available to cooks by 1828.
+Originally used mostly for beverages, by 1886, cooks began adding chocolate to the cake batter, to make the first chocolate cakes!
+Molasses manufacturer, The Duff Company of Pittsburgh, introduced Devil's Food chocolate cake mixes in the mid-1930s, which became massively popular post war-time and figured in many classic recipe books.
+Additionally, the availability of "cake mixes" from manufacturers such Pillsbury and Duncan Hines added to the popularity of cake baking.
 Do you remember these chocolate cake trends?
-1960s "Tunnel of Fudge" Bundt cakes; 1980s Chocolate Decadence cake; 1990s Chocolate Lava cake; 2000s artisan Chocolate Cupcakes; and 2010s Flourless Chocolate cakes and tortes.
-Whatever your favorite, go ahead! 🍫🍰
+1960s "Tunnel of Fudge" Bundt cakes; 1980s Chocolate Decadence cakes; 1990s Chocolate Lava cakes; 2000s artisan Chocolate Cupcakes; and 2010s Flourless Chocolate cakes and tortes.
+Recents trends include innovative flavour combinations (chocolate and lavender, matcha or chili) but traditional cakes never fail to please.
+And although the recipe which inspired this dance is unknown, see the comments for a tasty equivalent! 🍫🍰

 Walnut Cake with Chocolate Spread